-Some experts assert that sanctions could accomplish their core goals if they spark dissension within the senior Iranian leadership or major public unrest-either of which could cause Iran to assess as too high the costs of rejecting a nuclear agreement with the P5+1.
-There has been a split since early 2011 between President Ahmadinejad and Supreme Leader Ali Khamene'i, but the rift has been driven primarily by institutional competition and differences over the relative weight to attach to Islam or to Iranian nationalism-not primarily about international sanctions.
-These tensions escalated as Iran entered its June 14, 2013, presidential election period.
+Some experts assert that sanctions could accomplish their core goals if they spark dissension within the senior Iranian leadership or major public unrest.
+During 2011-2013, there was a split between then President Ahmadinejad and Supreme Leader Ali Khamene'i, but the rift was driven primarily by institutional competition and differences over the relative weight to attach to Islam or to Iranian nationalism-not sanctions.